jigneshsaliya/experiments/README.md

 # experiments
-this is a experiment repo to learn concepts and do hands on experiment
+this is an experiment repo to learn concepts and do hands on experiment